 - 1.1.1 Objective: Designate GROWTH AREAS sized to accommodate the needs of the projected 2020 population of the county.
 Target a majority of new residential development in development districts, town centers and village centers. - A. Policy: Concentrate development activity in AREAS SERVED OR PROPOSED TO BE SERVED WITH PUBLIC WATER AND SEWER, primarily the Lexington Park, and Leonardtown development districts and secondarily in the town centers of Charlotte Hall, New Market, Mechanicsville, Hollywood and Piney Point. - B. Policy: Concentrate COMMERCIAL USES primarily in Leonardtown and Lexington Park, and secondarily in the town and village centers.
 Prohibit a scattering of future commercial uses along the county's roads.
-Promote development of designated traditional rural service centers, Budds Creek, Oraville, Helen, Avenue, St. James, Dameron and Park Hall. - C. Policy: Locate INDUSTRIAL AND OFFICE USES in and near such areas in the Lexington Park and Leonardtown areas, and near the airport and in the town centers. - D. Policy: Concentrate COMMUNITY SERVICES AND FACILITIES in Lexington Park and Leonardtown. - E. Policy: Balance development goals with environmental protection and enhancement of the value of the WATERFRONT as a resource for recreation and water dependent facilities. - F. Policy: Encourage infill development and develop standards to assure efficient transportation networkscompatible design criteria and EFFICIENT USE OF LAND in all growth areas. - 1.1.2 Objective: Concentrate the majority of growth in DEVELOPMENT DISTRICTS. - A. Policy: Provide INFRASTRUCTURE which supports densities in development districts of 5 units per acre or greater. - B. Policy: Foster URBAN DEVELOPMENT PATTERNS and design. - Delineate and encourage development of a central core with mixed uses surrounded by larger inter-mixed blocks of residential, commercial, industrial and business uses.
+Promote development of designated traditional rural service centers, Budds Creek, Oraville, Helen, Avenue, St. James, Dameron and Park Hall. - C. Policy: Locate INDUSTRIAL AND OFFICE USES in and near such areas in the Lexington Park and Leonardtown areas and near the airport and in the town centers. - D. Policy: Concentrate COMMUNITY SERVICES AND FACILITIES in Lexington Park and Leonardtown. - E. Policy: Balance development goals with environmental protection and enhancement of the value of the WATERFRONT as a resource for recreation and water dependent facilities. - F. Policy: Encourage infill development and develop standards to assure efficient transportation networks compatible design criteria and EFFICIENT USE OF LAND in all growth areas. - 1.1.2 Objective: Concentrate the majority of growth in DEVELOPMENT DISTRICTS. - A. Policy: Provide INFRASTRUCTURE which supports densities in development districts of 5 units per acre or greater. - B. Policy: Foster URBAN DEVELOPMENT PATTERNS and design, including preparation of master plans for each development district. - i.
+Delineate and encourage development of a central core with mixed uses surrounded by larger inter-mixed blocks of residential, commercial, industrial and business uses. - ii.
+Maintain visual and functional qualities of development through adherence to site standards for landscaping, architectural design, on-site and off-site advertising, access, lot coverage and open space, and buffering from adjacent developments and transportation corridors. - iii.
+Allow for and provide adequate buffers to avoid conflicts between different land use types and to provide visual screening. - C. Policy: Promote use of DEVELOPMENT RIGHTS transferred from rural preservation districts.